cobalt88/CPS-API/README.md

 }
 ```

-for GET and DELETE requests only the city and state are required, for POST and PUT requests you must also include the population in the body of the request.
+For GET and DELETE requests only the city and state are required, for POST and PUT requests you must also include the population in the body of the request.

 There is a built in logging feature for both system events and error events that will log to a file in the logs folder.
 A typical event will appear as follows: